-23. Conduct and Discipline
+23.Conduct and Discipline

 - 1. Students shall conduct themselves within and outside the precincts of the Institute in a manner befitting the students of an Institute of National importance. - 2.
-As per the order of the Hon'ble Supreme Court of India, ragging in any form is banned: acts of ragging will be considered as gross indiscipline andwill be severely dealt with. - The following additional acts of omission and /or commission by thestudents within or outside the precincts of the college shall constitute gross violation of code of conduct and are liable to invoke disciplinary measures. - a.
+As per the order of the Hon'ble Supreme Court of India, ragging in any form is banned: acts of ragging will be considered as gross indiscipline and will be severely dealt with. - The following additional acts of omission and /or commission by thestudents within or outside the precincts of the college shall constitute gross violation of code of conduct and are liable to invoke disciplinary measures - a.
 Ragging - b.
 Lack of courtesy and decorum: indecent behavior anywhere within oroutside the campus. - c.
 Willful damages or stealthy removal of any property /belongings of theInstitute / Hostel or of fellow students - d.
 Possession, consumption of distribution of alcoholic drinks or any kindof hallucinogenic drugs - e.
 Mutilation or unauthorized Possession of library books - f.
 Hacking in computer systems - g.
 Furnishing false statements to the disciplinary committee, or willfullywithholding information relevant to an enquiry - h.
-Organizing or participation in any activity that has potential for driving fellow students along lines of religion caste batch of admission hostelor any other unhealthy criterion.
+Organizing or participation in any activity that has potential for driving fellow students along lines of religion caste batch of admission hostelor any other unhealthy criterion. - i.

-- i.
 Resorting to noisy and unseemly behavior, disturbing studies ofstudents. - j.
 Physical or mental harassment of fresher through physical contact ororal abuse - k.
-Adoption of unfair means in the examination Organizing or participating in any group activity except purely academic and scientific Programmers in company with others in or outside campus without prior permission of the principal. - I. Disturbing in drunken state or otherwise an incident in academic orstudents function or any other public event. - m.
-Not obeying traffic rules in campus not following safety practices orcausing potential danger to oneself or other persons in any way. - n.
-Any other act or gross indiscipline. - 4.
-Commensurate with the gravity of the offence the punishment may be reprimand fine and expulsion from the hostel debarment from an examination rustication for a specified period or even outright expulsion from the College.
+Adoption of unfair means in the examination - I. Organizing or participating in any group activity except purely academic and scientific Programmers in company with others in or outside campus without prior permission of the principal. - m.
+Disturbing in drunken state or otherwise an incident in academic or students function or any other public event.

-- 5. The reprimanding Authority for an offence committed by students in the Hostel and in the Department or the classroom shall be respectively, the managers of the Hostels and the Head of the concerned Department. - 6.
-In all the cases of offence committed by students in jurisdictions outside the purview the principal shall be the Authority to reprimand them. - 7.
-All Major acts of indiscipline involving punishment other than mere. - 8. reprimand shall be considered and decided by the Principal StudentsDisciplinary Committee appointed by the principal. - All other cases of Indiscipline of Students like adoption of unfair means in the examinations shall be reported to the Vice-Principal for taking appropriate action and deciding on the punishment to be levied. - 10.
+- a.
+Disturbing in drunken state or otherwise an incident in academic or students function or any other public event. - b.
+Not obeying traffic rules in campus not following safety practices or causing potential danger to oneself or other persons in any way. - c.
+Any other act or gross indiscipline - 7.
+Commensurate with the gravity of the offence the punishment may be reprimand fine and expulsion from the hostel debarment from an examination rustication for a specified period or even outright expulsion from the College. - 8.
+The reprimanding Authority for an offence committed by students in the Hostel and in the Department or the classroom shall be respectively, the managers of the Hostels and the Head of the concerned Department - 9.
+In all the cases of offence committed by students in jurisdictions outside the purview the principal shall be the Authority to reprimand them. - 10.
+All Major acts of indiscipline involving punishment other than mere - reprimand shall be considered and decided by the Principal Students Disciplinary Committee appointed by the principal. - 11.
+All other cases of Indiscipline of Students like adoption of unfair means in - the examinations shall be reported to the Vice-Principal for taking appropriate action and deciding on the punishment to be levied. - 12.
 In all the cases of punishment levied on the students for any offence committed the aggrieved party shall have the right to appeal to the Principal who shall constitute appropriate Committees to review the case.